 => false

-Can you figure out why these results?
+Can you figure out why this results?
 Remember to do this by yourself.
-The key to understanding how this works is like this:
+The key to understand how this works is like this:

-All right, we're almost done before with control flow and conditionals.
-So, let's see the following concept "elsif statement."
+All right, we’re almost done before with control flow and conditionals.
+So, let’s see next concept “elsif statement”

 Elsif statement

-Elsif stands for "Else if."
-The Else If statement checks another condition after the previous conditionals if they are not met.
+Elsif stands for “Else if”.
+The Else If statement checks another condition after the previous if conditionals, if they are not met.

 2.6.8 :040 > country = "Portugal"